 Vale, Murray Ball.

-This is a dog of a movie.
-I had mixed expectations from the reviews on IMDB, and given the central issue is the regulation of guns in the U.S., but it turns out that whatever views one holds on that issue there is only one valid conclusion to be reached for this.
+I had mixed expectations from the reviews on IMDB, and given the central issue is the regulation of guns in the U.S., but it turns out that whatever one's views on that issue one must conclude that this is a dog of a movie.
 The arguments are facile, everything is overexplained, Jessica Chastain has no subtlety and her character is absolutely horrible.
 It's a long way from A Most Violent Year.
 How could she possibly be the first person to think about organising women to come out against guns?
 I wonder if this isn't some kind of anti Erin Brockovich (I've never seen it).
 Mark Strong is the boss in Kick Ass.

 $20, booked 2017-02-26.
 Stupidly I filled this first working week in a long while with night events.
 I'm toasted.